 Do The Math

 This blog post was partly inspired by a podcast interview I listened to in October 2017.
-Nam Rindani was interviewed by Annie Schuessler of the Therapist Clubhouse Podcast, and I felt an instant connection to the way in which she described her fee setting process – which she adopted after a conversation with her husband.
+Nam Rindani was interviewed by Annie Schuessler of Rebel Therapist podcast (formerly the Therapist Club House podcast), and I felt an instant connection to the way in which she described her fee setting process – which she adopted after a conversation with her husband.

 I highly suggest listening to her interview, and you can do so here.
 Nam discusses her thoughts on fee setting and charging what you are worth around the 32:00 mark.